TriplyDB/Documentation/docs/triply-etl/cli/index.md

 - [**TriplyETL Generator**](#generator) is used to create a new ETL pipeline.
 - [**TriplyETL Runner**](#runner) is used to run an existing ETL pipeline.
 - [**TriplyETL Tools**](#tools) is used to perform common, isolated tasks.
+- [Upgrading TriplyETL repositories](#upgrade) explains how you can keep your ETL repository up-to-date.

 ## TriplyETL Generator {#generator}